-There are two common defenses used in motor vehicle theft cases.
-The first common defense is that the defendants had (or believed they had) the owners' permission or consent to use the vehicle.
+Two common defenses are used in motor vehicle theft cases.
+In the first, defendants argue they had (or believed they had) the owners' permission or consent to use the vehicle.
 The relevant question is not whether the defendant sometimes had permission to use the vehicle, but whether the defendant had permission to use the vehicle at the particular time in question.
-The second common defense is that the defendant did not intend to deprive the owner of the vehicle, in which case the crime would be joyriding instead of motor vehicle theft.
+The second defense commonly raised is that the defendant did not intend to permanently deprive the owner of the vehicle, in which case the crime would be unauthorized use of a vehicle or joyriding instead of motor vehicle theft.